 You then get to explore the town, and more importantly the spooky sites of Bran castle, where historians will be waiting for you on each floor to tell you everything from its history to its ghost stories within the narrow winding stairways and 60 old timbered rooms, underground passages, secret tunnels, and collections of furniture, weapons and armour dating from the 14th to the 19th centuries.

-It’s then time to don your best costume for an unforgettable Halloween in Transylvania!
+By evening, it’s time to showcase your best costume for an unforgettable Halloween in Transylvania!

 Day 6: Bran / Bucharest